 The SURE funding priority creates basic conditions for actors to operate energy-efficiently, close material cycles and balance ecosystem services in order to ensure a permanent implementation.
 SURE shows that sustainability-oriented urbanisation and competitive, environmentally compatible and socially integrated development can go hand in hand.

-In order to adequately address the complexity of these tasks, the SURE projects are set up in an interdisciplinary as well as transdisciplinary way.
+In order to adequately address the complexity of these tasks, the projects of the SURE funding priority are set up in an interdisciplinary as well as transdisciplinary way.
 The project teams demonstrate their interdisciplinary competence by integrating research branches such as urban planning and architecture, engineering and computer sciences, ecology and geography as well as sociology and ethnology.
-In addition to the exchange of relevant scientific disciplines, it is equally important for the SURE projects to establish dialogue between science and the different actors from practice.
+In addition to the exchange of relevant scientific disciplines, it is equally important for the SURE collaborative projects to establish dialogue between science and the different actors from practice.
 This is already laid out in the research design: Members from research, government, administration, private sector, public institutions and civil society work closely together for a sustainable future.
 This cooperation and participation of Asian decision makers and managers leads to the development of suitable and effective concepts and instruments.
 In this way, solutions are set in motion that have a high level of acceptance and feasibility in practice as well as a considerable transfer potential.